Flux Core Arc Welding (FCAW) uses a tubular wire that is filled with a flux.

 Flux Cored Welding Equipment

-The equipment used for flux core arc welding is similar to that used for gas metal arc welding.
+The equipment used for flux core welding is similar to that used for gas metal arc welding.

 The basic arc welding equipment consists of: